nearform/langchain-google-calendar/README.md

 - Install all project dependencies
 - Make sure to have `.env` file with all the required values

+**Caution**

+If you are utilising a Google account belonging to a business/enterprise Google Workspace additional issues may arise whereby administraion priviliges will be required to [adequatley configure permissions](https://apps.google.com/supportwidget/articlehome?hl=en&article_url=https%3A%2F%2Fsupport.google.com%2Fa%2Fanswer%2F60765%3Fhl%3Den&assistant_id=generic-unu&product_context=60765&product_name=UnuFlow&trigger_context=a) to share and interact with Google Calendar

 ### CLI

 The CLI tool exposes a prompt interface on your command line you can use to interact with a Google Calendar.